From sprained ankles to painful knees – regular exercise is usually brilliant for your health, but it’s important not to overdo it.

-These happen when ligaments – the bands of tissue that connect bones – are stretched.
+These happen when ligaments – the bands of tissue that connect bones, often over joints – are stretched.
 They mainly affect your knees and ankles, although thumbs and wrists can also suffer, especially if you take a tumble.

 Common symptoms include:

-- Being unable to bear weight or use the joint normally
+- Difficulty with weight bearing or using the joint normally

 - Bruising (bruises can take a while to show and can sometimes be away from the affected area as blood moves).